10/15/13 – We are immediately hiring for an experienced documentary producer. Please click here to learn more.

 About the project

-With The Sust Enable Project, we seek elegant–not simplistic–definitions of sustainability that grapple with such issues as complex systems, networks, emergence, holism, and equity, oftentimes through the lens of personal or professional experience.
-We expose the perspectives of our world’s sharpest minds, edgiest thinkers, wisest souls–from radicals and rogue academics, to community leaders of grassroots initiatives, we focus on voices that are rarely heard in the mainstream media.
-We don’t get our best insights about sustainability from think-tanks, but instead from real individual’s and communities’ direct experiences with this word–brilliant, funny, heart-breaking, genuine attempts to “live more sustainably.”
-Though we give priority to voices rarely heard from, when possible we include institutional and political voices too, in order to give balance to our sustainability mosaic.
+We want to expose and uplift the perspectives of our world’s sharpest minds, wisest souls, edgiest thinkers, and biggest hearts.
+From radicals and rogue academics, to community leaders of grassroots initiatives, we focus on amplifying voices that are rarely heard from in the mainstream media.
+While we value the contributions of academia and think tanks to solving for sustainability, we believe that insights about sustainability are available to everyone, through personal reflection on our direct experiences.
+Therefore we solicit people’s stories from their personal and professional lives: brilliant, funny, heart-breaking, genuine attempts to “live more sustainably.”
+Though we prioritize voices rarely heard from, when possible we include institutional and political voices too, in order to accommodate optimal balance within our sustainability mosaic.
 The Sust Enable Project‘s design of finding insight from real people’s stories stems from director Caroline Savery’s remarkable attempt to live a 100% sustainable lifestyle for three months in 2008.

-The Sust Enable Project provides an important platform where people from all walks of life can claim a role–and a stake–in helping evolve and define “sustainability,” through the open, creative process of exploring, critiquing, and participating in today’s diversity of sustainability initiatives.
-In this way, The Sust Enable Project seeks to actually “enable sustainability,” from the premise that the more people question and dialog about the meaning of sustainability in their everyday lives, the more viable a sustainable world actually becomes.
-We believe that democratically delving into a diversity of sustainability definitions is an empowering, vitalizing process that has the potential to transform individuals, communities, and ecosystems.
+The Sust Enable Project provides an important platform where people from all walks of life can claim a role–and a stake–in helping evolve and define “sustainability,” through the open, creative process of exploring, critiquing, and participating in today’s rich diversity of sustainability initiatives.
+In this way, The Sust Enable Project seeks to actually “enable sustainability,” because we believe that the more people engage with questions about the meaning of sustainability in their everyday lives, the more viable a sustainable world in reality becomes.
+We believe that openly delving into a diversity of sustainability definitions is an empowering, vitalizing process that has the potential to transform individuals, communities, and subsequently, our world at large.

 About the Film

-Sust Enable: The Metamentary is the working title of a planned documentary film project that explores the question, “what does sustainability mean?”
+The Sust Enable Project or Sust Enable: The Metamentary are the working titles of a planned documentary film project that explores the question, “what does sustainability mean?”